 If you have a non standard sized insert, here is what you will be cutting:

-Cushion Cover with Piping - Sewing
+Cushion Cover with Piping - Step by Step Sewing Instrucions

-Step 1 - Backs
+Step 1 - Piped Cushion Backs

-On the WRONG side of the back pieces press over the inner edges by ¼ inch (6mm).
+On the WRONG side of the back pieces, press over the inner edges by ¼ inch (6mm).
 Press them over again by ¾ inch (2cm) and stitch across the hems.

 If you have a fabric design that is one-directional, then make sure they are both facing up and that you are pressing in the edges that face each other.